Internet in Myanmar: Internet penetration

 Myanmar has a very low Internet penetration rate due to government restrictions on pricing and deliberate lack of facilities and infrastructure.
 According to World Internet Stats statistics, Myanmar had over 534,930 Internet users (1.0% of the population) in June 2012, with the vast majority of users hailing from the two largest cities, Yangon and Mandalay.
 Although 42 cities across the country have access to the Internet, the number of users outside of Yangon and Mandalay is just over 10,000.
 In the same year, most of the country's 40,000 Internet connections were ADSL circuits, followed by dial-up, satellite terminal, and WiMax.
 MPT is also undertaking a trial of fibre-to-the-home in Mandalay, and plans to roll out a similar trial in Yangon.

 On 22 July 2015, the CEO of Telenor Myanmar announced that 55% of Telenor's 10 million mobile subscribers were data users, increasing the low estimate of internet users in Myanmar to at least 5.5 million.
 Internet World Statistics reported in Nov 2015 that penetration was 12.6%.
 As of 30 June 2017 Myanmar has 13,747,506 internet users, 25.1% population penetration, and 11,000,000 Facebook users.

 Mobile phone usage

 With the growth of Internet use in Myanmar and opening of telecommunications, the price of SIM cards has decreased from Ks.2,45,000/- (reported as US$250) in 2013 to Ks.1,542/- (reported as US$1.50) in 2014."
 While costs remain high across the country, ranking 148th out of 188 of countries on the United Nations Development Programme's Human Development Index that have 66.9% of the country making less than Ks.2,622/- per day ($2.00 USD), Mobile Media & Communication found that "Myanmar people are willing to pay for mobiles, with over 18.1 million active SIM cards."

 VSAT service providers

 Due to the geography of Myanmar, VSAT services have remained viable.
-While IPStar services had previously been offered, commercial VSAT service providers began emerging in 2016 and 2017, listed below:
+While IPStar services had previously been offered, commercial VSAT service providers began emerging in 2016 and 2017.

-– SEANET (SOUTHEASTASIANET TECHNOLOGIES Myanmar Co.
-Ltd) – Leading VSAT Services provide with complete suites of Services and Teleport right within Yangon.